DataFire/Integrations/integrations/generated/azure_datalake_analytics_job/README.md

 ### UpdateJobParameters
 * UpdateJobParameters `object`: The parameters that can be used to update existing Data Lake Analytics job information properties.
 (Only for use internally with Scope job type.)
   * degreeOfParallelism `integer`: The degree of parallelism used for this job.
-This must be greater than 0, if set to less than 0 it will default to 1.
+  * degreeOfParallelismPercent `number`: the degree of parallelism in percentage used for this job.
   * priority `integer`: The priority value for the current job.
 Lower numbers have a higher priority.
 By default, a job has a priority of 1000.
 This must be greater than 0.
   * tags `object`: The key-value pairs used to add additional metadata to the job information.